+Biologic therapy differs from chemotherapy.
+Biologic therapy works with the immune system to fight cancer, whereas chemotherapy affects cancer cells directly.
 The body's immune system helps to prevent disease, but it also plays a role in preventing cancer from developing or spreading.
-The goal of biologic therapy is to enhance this natural defense and its ability to fight cancer.
-Doctors do not completely understand how these therapies work to fight cancer, but the treatments are thought to stop or slow the growth of cancer cells, to make it easier for the immune system to destroy these cells, and to prevent cancer from spreading to other parts of the body.
+The goal of biologic therapy is to enhance the body’s natural defenses and its ability to fight cancer.
+Biologic treatments work to strengthen or restore the body’s natural immune function to make it easier for the immune system to destroy the cancer cells and to prevent cancer from spreading to other parts of the body.

 Some biologics are used to help deal with the side effects of other treatments.
 For example, colony stimulating factors (G-CSF or Neupogen) can help the body increase the production of white blood cells after chemotherapy and thereby decrease the risk of neutropenia, and in turn, infection.
 Epogen is an injectable biologic that stimulates red blood cell production.
 Just as there are many different ways of stimulating the immune system, there are different types of biologic therapies.
 Some of the biologic therapies include: Cytokines (interferon, interleukin, colony stimulating factors), monoclonal antibodies (Rituxan, Herceptin), vaccines, live organisms (BCG) and gene therapy.